Basic Rose Care Information You'll Thank Us For

 Sprinklers can be problematic because they send water into the air.
 Wet rose foliage, especially in the evening or nighttime hours, can encourage fungal diseases.
 It can also be wasteful to water with sprinklers: On hot, sunny day, some of the water will evaporate before it reaches the ground.

-For more tips on maintaining your roses, download our free chart on caring for roses month by month.
-(Requires Adobe Acrobat software.)
+For more tips on maintaining your roses, download our free charts on caring for roses month by month:

 In most areas, early spring is the time to prune your roses.
 Many experts recommend pruning your roses about the time forsythia blooms in your area.